The Complete Guide to Brand Identity and Brand Design

 Before you make a logo, before you choose a color scheme, way before you even think about making a website, or writing your first bit of copy, you need to consider your audience.

 At first, this might not make a whole lot of sense.
 Shouldn’t your brand be all about you and what you do?

 To some extent yes—your brand needs to be authentically you.
 The best brand identity design springs from the ideals, beliefs, and character of their founders.
 They’re real, not a trumped up image of what they want you to think they are.

 That being said, your business isn’t all about you (and you know that).
-You wouldn’t be at the point you’re at if you didn’t care about your customers and giving them the best product possible.
-So thinking about your audience, determining who your ideal customers are, who you want to attract, will help you shape your brand.
+You wouldn’t be at the point you’re at if you didn’t care about your customers and giving them the best product/service possible, so thinking about your audience, determining who your ideal customers are, who you want to attract, will help you shape your brand.

 Your Brand Identity Design Should Reflect Who You Are As A Business

 Once you’ve fleshed out your audience persona and you know who you’re targeting, you can turn your sights to your business and what it represents.
-Remember, the realer you are, the better.
+Remember, the more authentic you are, the better.

 This doesn’t just cover the logo—this covers every piece of marketing or business material your company has, so every bit of printed material, from your stationery and business cards to posters or brochures.

 Ready To Kick Some Marketing Ass?